kubeflow/website/content/docs/started/getting-started-gke.md

   * [Cloud Identity-Aware Proxy (Cloud IAP)](https://cloud.google.com/iap/)
     makes it easy to securely connect to Jupyter and other web apps running as part of Kubeflow.
+  * Basic auth service supports simple username/password access to your Kubeflow.
+It is an alternative to Cloud IAP service.
   * [Stackdriver](https://cloud.google.com/logging/docs/) makes it easy to
     persist logs to aid in debugging and troubleshooting
   * You can use GPUs and [TPUs](https://cloud.google.com/tpu/) to accelerate